LebCit/blog-doc/README.md

 ⚠️ **The alias of the code language**, inline or block, **is always lowercase** ⚠️

-Visit the [highlight.js demo](https://highlightjs.org/static/demo/) to get the correct alias if you're unsure.
+Visit the [Supported Languages of highlight.js](https://highlightjs.readthedocs.io/en/latest/supported-languages.html) to get the correct alias if you're unsure.

+Alternatively, you can write a block of code without providing an alias, highlight.js will automatically detect the language.<br />
+If the highlighter fails to detect the correct language for a block of code without an alias, just add the desired language to the block as indicated above.

 ## Ids for H2 till H4 in Markdown